slothman3878/eth-recurring-payments/readme.md

 ## Subscriptions in Ethereum

 ### Features to Implement
-1. Payments using Ether and Transferrable Smart Contract Tokens.
+1. Trustless timed/scheduled payments using Ether and Transferrable Smart Contract Tokens.
-2. Indefinite Recurring Payments.
+2. Trustless indefinite Recurring Payments.
 3. A beneficiary's ability to check upcoming and completed payments.

-All three implementations must be **Trustless**.

 ## Intro
 ### Motivation
 Modern platforms often provide services through "subscriptions": automated, recurring payments from a **Subscriber** to a **Beneficiary**.
 In a traditional "centralized" banking system, since every account and transaction is maintained by a centralized bank, it is fairly easy to implement such a system.
 On the other hand, crypto has a lot less flexibility when it comes to transactions.
 In Ethereum, each individual transaction must be signed by a private key &ndash; a necessary feature, but limiting when it comes to implementing payment streams.

 ### Solution
 The obvious answer seems to be using **Smart Contract Wallets** with subscription functionalities.
 It's worth thinking in terms of **collections** rather than **payments**.
 By using smart contract wallets, we can allow beneficiaries to "collect" ether or wallet tokens given time constraints.
+Such time constraints can be implemented comparing a promised timestamp for collection and `block.timestamp`.

 Here we introduce a simple interface for smart contract that allows **subscription** and **collection** of fees.

-### Limitations of this solution
+### Limitations
-1. The biggest limitation is obviously lack of compatibility with EOAs.
+1. Lack of compatibility with EOAs.
 While payment beneficiaries can be EOAs, subscribers **MUST** be smart contracts.
 2. No clear answer to **Automation**.
    Arguably, a subscription based payment system should be automated.
 Automation can be implemented either by an off-chain bot that trigggers the `collect` function, or using a decentralized transaction scheduling application like **Aion** or **Chainlink Keepers**.
 Both cases are dependent on systems outside of the subscriber-beneficiary relationship.